LattePandaTeam/Docs/content/alpha_edition/python_arduino_bridge.md

 1. **Arduino IDE**

 The latest software is available on the [Arduino website](https://www.arduino.cc/en/Main/Software?).
-IDE stands for integrated development environment which allows programmers to develop software.
-Make sure to download the most updated Arduino IDE, I'm using Arduino 1.8.5.
+IDE stands for integrated development environment, and it allows programmers to develop software.
+Make sure to download the most updated Arduino IDE.
+This example uses Arduino 1.8.5.

 2. **Python 2.7.15**

-Available on python website.
-I've used python 2.7.15 found [here](https://www.python.org/downloads/release/python-2715/).
+This software is available on Python's official website.
+This example uses python 2.7.15, which can be found [here](https://www.python.org/downloads/release/python-2715/).
 I've used the following installer to install my python IDE:

 ![](https://i.imgur.com/3xrIIyu.png?1)

-Please make sure that when installing to select to add python.exe to Path by clicking on the "Will be installed on local hard drive" option.
+When installing, please make sure to select "add python.exe to Path" by clicking on the "Will be installed on local hard drive" option.
 This is shown below.

 ![](https://i.imgur.com/mqlndqy.png?1)

-Once everything is ready we can start the process.
+Once everything is ready, we can start the process.